CloudLabsAI-Azure/AIW-DevOps/Challenges/Module3-ClosingTheFeedbackLoop/Step-By-Step/CLOSELOOP-T002-SBS.md

 ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/simplewf.png)

+  > Note: If you don't see **Publish Docker container** workflow in the page, click on **More continuous integration workflows...** and you will be able to view the Workflow.

 4. Change the `name` property to [Docker Compose Build and Deploy].
 And add the following code snippet below the  `- uses: actions/checkout@v2` step

 ```YAML